 "We were discussing possible strategies for the upcoming battle," Thranduil filled in, ignoring his words.
 "I doubt that it will be of any interest to you."

-Bilbo shook his head and gave the elf the same sort of smile he used to give Lobelia when she tried to make off with his silver.
+Bilbo shook his head and gave the Elf the same sort of smile he used to give Lobelia when she tried to make off with his good silver.
 "Of course!
-After all, I'm simply a lowly hobbit who challenges kings, faced a dragon alone, and outwitted three trolls at once.
+After all, I'm simply a lowly Hobbit who challenges kings, faced a dragon alone, and outwitted three trolls at once.
 What could someone like that possibly know?"

 "Which army will ambush them from behind?" he asked, glancing up at the three taller males.

 Bard raised a sheepish hand.
 "We will.
-If all goes well, we can box the orcs and goblins between us."
+If all goes well, we can catch the Orcs and Goblins between us."

 "My people are mostly archers who rely on long-ranged combat," pointed out the king, his silver eyes turning to ice.
 "They would be more useful above ground where they can use their bows."

 Bilbo snorted.
 "That's bullshit and you know it.
 Elves are just as good in close combat.
 You just don't wish to risk any of your people in this fight."